Inkling’s mission is to be a radical, sustainable communtiy print publishing hub in the southside of Glasgow.

 Inkling is independent, queer and neuro-divergent led.
 We operate by a small set of practical values which shape everything we do.

-1. Artistic Exploration and Production: The studio is a place where artists and communities come together to test ideas, share skills, and develop new approaches to print publishing.
-By providing tools, space, and peer support we enable the production of new work which would not emerge within traditional arts structures.
+- Artistic Exploration and Production: the studio is a place where artists and communities come together to test ideas, share skills, and develop new approaches to print publishing.
+By providing tools, space, and peer support we enable the production of new work which would not emerge within traditional art education structures.

-3. Local, Independent Organising: Inkling is committed to developing sustainable, alternative routes into creative practice outwith traditional arts education.
-We support local community action by participating in radical, grassroots organising and mutual aid.
-Our peer-led model supports individuals to develop skills in Risograph printing and small-scale publishing, growing local knowledge and widening access to creative tools.
+- Local, Independent Organising: We support local community action by participating in radical, grassroots organising and mutual aid.
+Our peer-led model supports individuals to develop skills in Risograph printing and small-scale publishing, growing local knowledge and giving space for collective action.

-Inkling is independent, not a spin off or an arm of a larger organisation.
+Inkling is independent, not a project or an arm of a larger organisation.
 Therefore we have our own policies which reflect our ethics and guide our working practices.

 You can read them by clicking here: